Steel Dynamics

 !

-realized steel prices keep falling
+Realized steel prices keep falling

 Management already flagged lower realized steel prices in the latest quarter.
 In a commodity business, price is the lever that hits profit fastest.